On ne change pas: Commercial performance

-In Canada, On ne change pas debuted at number two selling 34,000 copies.
-In the second week, the album stayed at number two, which became its peak position, with sales of 16,000 units.
-In January 2006, On ne change pas was certified 3× platinum in Canada for shipment of 300,000 copies.
+In Canada, On ne change pas debuted at number two with sales of 34,000 copies.
+In its second week, the album remained at number two, which became its peak position, selling 16,000 units.
+In January 2006, On ne change pas was certified triple platinum in Canada for shipments of 300,000 copies.
 The album also topped the chart in Quebec for three weeks.

-In France, it stayed at the top for seven consecutive weeks and became the best selling compilation album in 2005.
-In the first week, it sold 109,000 copies and the next week 71,000 units.
-On ne change pas was certified 3× platinum in France and has sold over 790,000 copies there.
-The album also peaked at number one for three consecutive weeks in Belgium Wallonia and number two in Switzerland, and was certified platinum in Belgium and gold in Switzerland.
+In France, the album spent seven consecutive weeks at number one and became the best‑selling compilation of 2005.
+It sold 109,000 copies in its first week and 71,000 in the second.
+On ne change pas was certified triple platinum in France and has sold over 790,000 copies there.

+The album also reached number one for three consecutive weeks in Belgium's Wallonia and number two in Switzerland, and was certified platinum in Belgium and gold in Switzerland.

 Accolades

-In 2005, Dion received Chérie FM Star - Honorary Award.
-In 2006, she was nominated for two Félix Awards: Female Vocalist of the Year and Most Popular Song of the Year ("Je ne vous oublie pas").
-Dion was also nominated for the NRJ Music Award for Francophone Female Artist of the Year.
+In 2005, Dion received the Chérie FM Star Honorary Award.
+In 2006, she was nominated for two Félix Awards: Female Vocalist of the Year and Most Popular Song of the Year for "Je ne vous oublie pas".
+She was also nominated for the NRJ Music Award for Francophone Female Artist of the Year.